 The phrase “entourage effect” was coined by two Israeli scientists, Raphael Mechoulam and S. Ben-Shabat to describe their findings; that taking the entire spectrum of natural compounds found in cannabis work far better together and are much more beneficial than only taking a single isolated molecule compound.

 Raphael Mechoulam and many scientists who’ve followed his work maintain that all of the natural components of cannabis behave synergistically to produce far greater results than any single compound.

-Studies relating to CBD are still new and on going, however the studies that have been performed so far are showing CBD has some major positive effects in our health and bodies.
+Studies relating to CBD performed so far are showing CBD to have some major positive effects towards our health and wellbeing.
 These include: